-Beyond creators, art curators, web developers, and designers, professionals from several backgrounds and industries, such as architects, real estate agents, marketers, retailers, lawyers, financial analysts, and various executive talented workers, have started exploring this promising market.
-Some offer products and services as entrepreneurs, while others use their skills to join companies operating in parallel universes.
+Beyond creators, art curators, web developers, and designers, professionals from numerous backgrounds and industries, such as architects, real estate agents, marketers, retailers, lawyers, financial analysts, and executive personnel, have begun to explore this emerging market.
+Some offer products and services as entrepreneurs, while others utilize their skills to join companies operating in parallel universes.
 As more job types find a place in the metaverse and big brands open their operations digitally, experts are beginning to view this as a potential future of work.

 Fashion Stylists and Designers

-The internet’s future holds the promise of new work opportunities, and most professions have a possible variant in the new virtual environment.
-The fashion industry is already changing due to the emergence of NFTs, AR, and VR technologies already impacts the fashion industry.
-Skins, or avatars, have grown in popularity, and big brands like Gucci, Dolce & Gabbana, and Casablanca are exploring these possibilities.
-Consequently, the demand for fashion stylists who can understand the users’ behavior and expectations to create unique styles, skins, and outfits that work in specific parallel worlds will skyrocket.
+The internet’s future offers new work opportunities, and the advent of NFTs, AR, and VR technologies already impacts the fashion industry.
+Skins, or avatars, have grown in popularity, and big brands such as Gucci, Dolce & Gabbana, and Casablanca are exploring these possibilities.
+Consequently, the demand for fashion stylists, who can understand users’ behavior and expectations to create exclusive styles, skins, and outfits that will work in parallel worlds, is likely to skyrocket.

 Actors, Producers, and Writers

-The movies and celebrities sphere is also taking its part in the metaverse.
-For example, Bollyverse is a Bollywood parallel world that consists of a collaboration between production houses, brands, celebrities, music labels, gaming studios, and animation companies.
-This enhances the rise and adoption of generative celebrities technologies.
-Additionally, It increases the need for a novice workforce, including producers, writers, actors, designers, web developers, and AI experts, to name a few.
+Similarly, the movies and celebrities sphere is also engaging in the metaverse, with Bollyverse, a Bollywood parallel world composed of a collaboration between production houses, brands, celebrities, music labels, gaming studios, and animation companies.
+This leads to the rise of generative celebrity technologies and an increased requirement for a new workforce, including producers, writers, actors, designers, web developers, and AI experts.

 According to the data collector, DappRadar, NFTs alone were responsible for US$24.9 billion in sales last year.
 Metaverse advisors can help users make investment and management decisions over their assets.
 They can be thought of as financial advisors in the real world and will be in high demand as the NFT culture consolidates across the globe.

 The metaverse can also act as a gateway to new forms of tourism, with tour guides needed to help users navigate these virtual universes.
 Moreover, these guides must know art, history, gaming, culture, and other related subjects.
-Duchenne noted that “it is clear that the metaverse space will evolve to become more inclusive, not only to the blockchain or crypto communities but to welcome all users who wish to discover what is behind the screen.
-Hence, the possibilities are not limited to engineers or tech experts, and this list of specialists will only expand in the coming months and years” said Duchenne.
+Duchenne noted that “it is clear that the metaverse space will become increasingly inclusive, not only to the blockchain or crypto communities but to all users who wish to explore what lies beyond the screen.
+Hence, the opportunities available are not limited to engineers or tech experts, and this list of specialists will continue to expand in the upcoming months and years.”